chrisscha/level-money-client/README.md

 ```

 3. Build it and Run it
-Gradlew is a gradle wrapper and makes sure that you run a compatible version of gradle.
+Gradlew is the gradle wrapper and makes sure that you run a compatible version of gradle.
 You'll notice that it now installs gradle 2.0, although you probably just installed 3.2.1.
 The shadowJar is just a bundled uberJar that contains all of the dependencies.
 ```
 ./gradlew clean shadowJar
 java -jar build/libs/LevelMoneyClient-1.0-SNAPSHOT-all.jar -password password -email email@email.com
 ```
-See the Running it section for more
+See the Running it section for more.